bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

 Jekyll Picture Tag uses [**libvips**](https://www.libvips.org/) to process pictures, along with **imagemagick**.

 On Ubuntu, just install libvips-tools.
 On Alpine the package is called _vips_, on Debian Buster with YunoHost (my previous setup) don't even think about it: a hell of a lot of dependencies like obsolete meson to compile and reinstall, libvips, imagemagick...
+However it was luckily easy to setup Github Actions!

-## Using Jekyll Picture Tag with Github Actions
+## How to use Jekyll Picture Tag with Github Actions

 Fortunately this time help is [in the documentation](https://rbuchberger.github.io/jekyll_picture_tag/users/deployment.html?highlight=svg#github-pages) but it's no good.
 Since the system is Ubuntu, the repos don't yet have the lipvips version that supports **avif** - as of 2022/07/20 -, so we'll use an Arch-based system, whose repos get updates very quickly.